lsst-sqre/gafaelfawr/docs/dev/scopes.rst

 See :ref:`scopes` for more information.

 The list of supported scopes and their human-readable descriptions are configured in the ``config.knownScopes`` Helm configuration setting.
-The human-readable descriptions are used in the UI.
+The human-readable descriptions are used in Squareone_.

 For more details on how scopes are used in the Rubin Science Platform, see :dmtn:`235`.